Minecraft Dungeons has charm and potential, but needs lot more time in the furnace – TechCrunch

 It’s too bad, then, that this is where the game runs out of really positive qualities.
 I’m keeping in mind that this is a $20 game designed with players new to the genre in mind — not to say kids exactly — so there’s no sense comparing it directly to a major mainstream gaming franchise.
 But even so, Minecraft Dungeons has some serious issues.

 For one thing, it really needs more variety.
 Part of the fun of these games is traveling from region to region and fighting new types of monsters with different tactics and abilities.
 That really just isn’t there in this game.
 The 10 different areas are visually distinct, yes, but they’re linear, similar from one run to another, and don’t differ all that much gameplay-wise.
 One aspect of Minecraft I’ve always loved, exploration, is nearly absent.
 Getting up on a hill or down in some little valley or cavern you can see usually isn’t possible — they’re just walls or bottomless pits.
-Side paths often run quite a distance but I eventually learned to stopped taking them because they were frequently empty and it always took forever to backtrack afterwards.
+Side paths often run quite a distance, but I eventually learned to stopped taking them because they were frequently empty and it always took forever to backtrack afterwards.

-You’ll run into the same zombies, spiders, and soldiers over and over, and get the same weapons and accessories dropped over and over, often with very similar stats.
-Although there seems to be a good variety at first, the abilities and weapons don’t seem particularly well balanced, with some obviously and objectively better than others.
+You’ll run into the same zombies, spiders and soldiers over and over, and get the same weapons and accessories dropped over and over, often with very similar stats.
+Although there seems to be a good variety at first, the abilities and weapons don’t seem particularly well-balanced, with some obviously and objectively better than others.
 Some are basically useless: One ability gives you a speedup for a few seconds after you dodge — but the game also slows you down for a few seconds after you roll, so they kind of just cancel each other out.
 Another returns a third of one percent of your health for every 100 blocks you uncover in the game.
 What?

 This wouldn’t be an issue if the game had better difficulty tuning.
-I found in my playthrough that there was no challenge whatsoever 99 percent of the time, and then suddenly a situation would arise where I would be nearly instantly killed.
+I found in my playthrough that there was no challenge whatsoever 99% of the time, and then suddenly a situation would arise where I would be nearly instantly killed.
 These weren’t lesson-teaching deaths like other games — just sudden confluences of bad luck and, it must be said, some poor design.

 Ranged attacks from enemies will often come from off-screen, for instance.
 And not just a stray arrow, but many simultaneously.
 Enemy projectiles also go through all other enemies, unlike your own, and are very difficult to dodge, especially when there are a dozen coming from different angles.
 So sometimes after spending the whole level barely taking a hit, you’re reduced to an emergency situation in a fraction of a second, with very little warning, by enemies you haven’t had a chance to react to or perhaps even see.
 The close-zoom camera shows details well but limits your understanding of what’s happening around you.